immanuelmonson08/Projects/README.md

 Install ESP8266 Add-on in Arduino IDE

 That’s it.
-It should be installed after a few seconds.
+It should be installed after a few seconds !!